 and food service, computer lab monitors, office assistants, and even graphic designer and photographer.
 You can get more information about campus employment on the Human Resources website.

 Southern’s Campus Safety officers don’t take safety for granted.
 They are prepared for the unexpected with certification from the National Incident Management System and are ready to alert you of safety issues through a high-tech emergency notification system.
-In addition, Campus Safety officers are also happy to help you with everyday annoyances.
-Lock your keys in your car?
-Call Campus Safety.
+In addition, Campus Safety officers are also happy to help you with everyday accommodations.
 Don’t want to walk to your car alone in the dark?
 Call Campus Safety.
-Need a jumpstart for your car battery?
+Need a jump-start for your car battery?
 You know who to call.
 Missing that textbook you need for class?
 Check their lost and found.
 Beyond that, our Campus Safety officers are always looking for ways they can help improve your personal safety, whether it’s through education, campus improvements, or the implementation of new technology.
 You can also view our annual fire and safety report.